laragento/docs/README.md

 What are the dependencies?
 - Laragento is using this package https://github.com/nWidart/laravel-modules to organize its structure.
-It's highly recommended to use the packages for your own functionalities.
+It's highly recommended to use the package for your own functionalities.
 For more information you can visit https://nwidart.com/laravel-modules/v3/introduction

 Should you join the revolution?